june07/ngrok-dns/README.md

 ```
 Make sure your env vars are set and run your app or app dev command (i.e. nodemon, etc) as normal:
 [![ngrok-dns](https://res.cloudinary.com/june07/image/upload/v1606675846/june07/Capture-commandLine-ngrok-dns.png)](https://github.com/june07/ngrok-dns)
-* ~~CNAME~~ TXT (ngrok seems to block requests with Host headers not matching their dynamic url!
-So instead a TXT record is created which
-    can easily be looked up in your dev environment using Node's included dns module:
+* TXT - A DNS TXT record is created which can easily be looked up in your dev environment using Node's included dns module:
     `require('dns')`
 * CLOUDFLARE_TOKEN
 * CLOUDFLARE_ZONE_ID